pinobatch/little-things-nes/mmc3spaminc/README.md

 the screen will show a brief flickering or rolling pattern at the top, causing a hit where the pattern overlaps the sprite.

-None of these hit on FCEUX; all three hit on Mesen and PowerPak.
+None of these hit on FCEUX.
+All three hit on Mesen, Nintendulator, PowerPak, and an authentic MMC3.
+Thus the correct result is

+    --- --- Hit Hit Hit --- --- --- Hit Hit Hit Hit

 Future directions
 -----------------